(Project Italian Language Dante Alighieri)

 The certificate indicates the candidate’s details, the level, the marks obtained in the four language skills, and the overall mark.

-Candidates’ personal data is used solely for certificate issue, and this data will not be published in any form in accordance with Italian privacy legislation (law 675/96).
+Candidates’ personal data is used solely for issuing the certificate, and this data will not be published in any form in accordance with Italian privacy legislation (law 675/96).

 Content of levels